Internationally renowned and awarded, Michael Cacoyannis has made unique work for Cinema, Theatre and Opera.

 From 1950 to 2005 he has directed 15 films, 36 plays and 7 operas in Greece, USA and Europe.

 “I keep my eyes open and get inspired either by classic works that are my life’s companions or by current affairs.
 I don’t have a single way of writing, because I’m trying not to dish my guts to people.
 There are directors that have a nearsighted perception of the world and this is what they show on repeat.

-Every time I make a film, I have an inspiration.
-I do not make films to add them to my curriculum vitae.
-I think that this appears clearly from the beginning of my career.
-With “Stella” feminism is evident whereas “A Girl in Black” shows the oppression of women in the country.
-As for the tragedies, these are always topical.
-All the films I have directed had and still have reality as their basic element.
-And of course, as I have a terrible respect for the great writers, it is an honour for me to work with them.
-I have worked with Euripides and I often work with Shakespeare, whose plays I produce in the theatre.”
+Each time I make a movie it’s because I’m triggered by something.
+I don’t make movies just to add them on my curriculum.
+I think that this is obvious from the beginning of my career.
+In Stella you can see feminism, the Girl in Black shows the oppression in the countryside, and the ‘tragedies’ are always relevant.
+All the movies I’ve directed were and still are related to reality.
+And of course, since I have immense respect for the great writers, it’s an honour to work on them.
+I’ve worked on Euripides and often on Shakespeare, since I stage their plays.”
 Michael Cacoyannis